Tuesday, January 12, 2021

 It should be noted that people with dementia seldom have only Alzheimer's-related changes in their brains.
 Atherosclerosis from the hardening of the arteries, and mini-strokes may also play a role.
 Such vascular problems may lead to reduced blood flow and oxygen to the brain, as well as a breakdown of the blood-brain barrier, which usually protects the brain from harmful agents while allowing in glucose and other necessary factors.
 A faulty blood-brain barrier prevents glucose from reaching the brain and adds to the overall inflammation in the brain.

-Through repeated pluripotent stem cell treatment, one can achieve a brain environment with less senescent cells, less debris, and therefore less inflammation while the brain’s vascular functions are also slowly restored, resulting in a slow but genuine cognitive restoration.
+Through repeated pluripotent stem cell transplantation, one can achieve a brain environment with less senescent cells, less debris, and therefore less inflammation while the brain's vascular functions are also slowly restored, resulting in a slow but genuine restoration of cognitive function.

-The Stemaid Institute offers protocols for dementia that are tailored to the condition of the patient.
-Initially, a minimum of 4 weeks of repeated pluripotent stem cell applications is recommended in conjunction with brain targeting peptides.
+Stemaid Institute offers treatment protocols for patients with dementia that are tailored to their condition.
+Initially, a minimum of 4 weeks of repeated pluripotent stem cell injections is recommended in conjunction with brain targeting peptides.
+Repeated treatments over a period of time have proven to be more effective than a one time injection.
 Follow-up treatments are then refined based on the initial progress.

 Don't Hesitate to Seek Help

-If you believe that you are at risk of dementia because family members had suffered from it or if you notice early signs of dementia, you may benefit from Stemaid’s rejuvenation programs that also target early brain senescence and could prevent severe neuron degeneration in the future.
+If you believe that you are at risk of dementia because family members had suffered from it or if you notice early signs of dementia, you may benefit from Stemaid's stem cell treatment programs.
+They can help improve cognitive function, memory function, target early brain senescence, and could prevent severe neuron degeneration in the future.
 The sooner one acts, the more benefits one can expect in the long term.